TurningtheFreakingFrogsGay/RealDeviceMap-LoginLimitEnforcer/README.md

 The default time between querying the database is 2 minutes, in seconds.
 To change this, change `time.sleep(120)` setting to the desired number of seconds between checking the database.
 These need to be updated in both the last line of `loginlimit.py` and also in the error section, near the end of `loginlimit.py`.

-### Automatic Restart of LoginLimit.py on machine restart.
+### Automatic Restart of LoginLimit.py on machine reboot.

-The best way to run LoginLimit.py is in a tmux session.
-This allows users, especially on a VPS to restart the script automatically and still be able to easily interact and kill the script, if need be.
+The best way to run LoginLimit.py is in a tmux session. tmux allows users, especially on a VPS, to restart the script automatically and still be able to interact and kill the script easily.

-If tmux installed in not installed, on a Ubuntu based system, a person can use, `sudo apt-get update` followed by `sudo apt-get install tmux` to install tmux.
+If tmux is not installed, on a Ubuntu based system, a person can use, `sudo apt-get update` followed by `sudo apt-get install tmux` to install tmux.

-To accomplish this, we will use the `startLLE.sh` script paired with an `@restart` cron to automatically restart the python script and to put the script in a new window called `LLE` by default.
+To accomplish this, we will use the `startLLE.sh` script paired with an `@restart` cron to automatically restart the python script and to put the script in a new tmux session called `LLE` by default.
 The script path in `startLLE.sh` assumes a person followed the earlier instructions of how to git clone this project.
 If you put the `loginlimit.py` script in a different directory, you will need to change the path accordingly.

-If a person wants to use a different version of python with the script, other than the default, you will have to change the python setting in front of the directory location in the `startLLE.sh` script.
+If a person wants to use a different version of python with the script, other than the default, you will have to change the python setting in front of the file path in the `startLLE.sh` script.
 If you want to use the default python 3 on your system use `python3` instead of `python` or `python3.6` instead of `python` etc.

 ##### First